Popular matchings with weighted voters: Algorithm for different weights for and

 \subsection{The algorithm}

 Having shown structural properties of witnesses, we can now describe the algorithm.

-The general approach is as follows: We reduce the set of edges that may appear in a popular matching to two incident edges per vertex.
-Thus, we can compose the graph containing the edges that may appear in a popular matching into a disjoint union of paths and cycles.
-For each such path or cycle, we can show that we can restrict ourselves to up to four possible witnesses of popularity.
-Our algorithm then greedily recognizes ``local'' witnesses that cannot be part of a ``global witness'' until we either found a popular matching, or dismissed all ``local'' witnesses for one path or cycle.
-In the latter case, we conclude that no popular matching exists.
-Each step of our algorithm is illustrated on an example at the end of the appendix.
+Our algorithm consist of the following three stages.
+Each of these stages is illustrated on an example in \ref{sec:example}. \begin{enumerate} \item \textbf{Pruning non-popular edges}\\ We reduce the set of edges that may appear in a popular matching to two incident edges per vertex.
+This allows us to decompose the graph containing the edges that may appear in a popular matching into a disjoint union of paths and cycles. \item \textbf{Computing ``local'' witnesses}\\ For each path or cycle component, we show that we can restrict ourselves to up to four possible ``local'' witnesses of popularity. \item \textbf{Constructing a ``global'' witness}\\ Our algorithm greedily recognizes local witnesses that cannot be part of a global witness.
+At termination, we have either constructed a global witness and thus found a popular matching, or dismissed all local witnesses for one component.
+In the latter case, we conclude that no popular matching exists. \end{enumerate}